Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 In general, access to events for a given party will be authorized based on roles the requesting organization/user have for the subject of the event.

-## Detailed Scenerious
+## Detailed Scenarios

 ### Org waiting on ProcessComplete for a given app

-In this scenario an org is waiting on end users to complete one given app
+In this scenario, an org is waiting on end users to complete one given app

 1. System (consumer) authenticates using Maskinporten and requests scope /altinn/avents/{org}/{app}
 2. System exchanges maskinporten token to a altinn token.
 Scopes is included in new token